 Although you can go for something a little heavier when working larger lures it’s rare to see anything much beefier than this.

-Spinning rods come in a huge variety of length, powers and actions.
-For a beginner this can be very confusing, lets take a quick look at each immediately below and then in greater detail further down:
+Spinning rods come in a huge variety of lengths, powers, and actions.
+For a beginner this can be very confusing, let’s take a quick look at each immediately below and then in greater detail further down:

 - Length – spinning rods for bass should lie in the 6′ to 7′ range.
 Only if you are using very large lures should you need to go much bigger.

 - Power – medium power will generally be your best bet for bass.

 - Action – action is very dependent on the type of lures and quite a few other factors which we will discus below.